slatedocs/slate/source/index.html.md

 > Make sure to replace `meowmeowmeow` with your API key.

 Kittn uses API keys to allow access to the API.
 You can register a new Kittn API key at our [developer portal](http://example.com/developers).
+This example API documentation page was created with [Slate](https://github.com/lord/slate).
+Feel free to edit it and use it as a base for your own API's documentation.

 Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following: